Mudlarks

 • Paragraph 10 – TASK: What does he say Glastonbury has become?

 • Paragraph 11 points out contrasts in the appearance of different kinds of festival goer.
-TASK: What are they and what do they suggest about the direction in which the festival is headed?
-What simile does he use to suggest that Glastonbury has gone upmarket?
+TASK:

 • Paragraph 12 has an oxymoronic opening sentence.
 TASK: Explain what is meant by oxymoronic and quote the words which give this effect.